Taking Care of Your Retainer

 • See a space appear between your upper two front teeth.

 A special key is used to activate the Rapid Maxillary Expander:

 • Loop the string on the key around your finger or wrist to prevent the possibility of it being swallowed.

 • Insert the key in its slot; it will not touch the roof of the mouth.

 • Push the key all the way from front to back.

 • Turn as Dr. Dovorany has instructed.

 Use a Proxabrush and regular toothbrush to brush your teeth if you are using an RME as part of treatment.
-Use water rinse to flush under the expander.
+Use a water rinse to flush under the Expander.